eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The Recommendation sets up a structured process of cooperation between Member States, the Commission and, where relevant, private sector operators, to develop the Toolbox.
 The eIDAS Expert Group is tasked as main interlocutor for the purposes of implementing this Recommendation.
 The Expert Group\'s page can be found [at the official page](https://ec.europa.eu/transparency/expert-groups-register/screen/expert%20groups/consult?do=groupDetail.groupDetail&groupID=3032).

 The eIDAS Expert Group has since further developed the concepts and specifications for the European Digital Identity Framework.
-The current ARF version 1.4.0 is based on the legal text adopted by the co-legislators.
+The current ARF version 1.5.0 is based on the legal text adopted by the co-legislators, including the adopted Implementing Acts.

 ### 1.2 Purpose of this document